g33k4y/KringleCon-2019-Writeup/KringleCon2019/Obj4-Windows_Log_Analysis_Determine_Attacker_Technique/README.md

 First let's visit SugarPlum Mary at Hermey Hall for the hint.

-He wants to get a listing of files in his `home/` directory using `ls` command, but the command does not work.
+She wants to get a listing of files in her `home/` directory using `ls` command, but the command does not work.
 Seems like the real `ls` command is missing.

 hint given for this sub-problem: